22 Jun The African American Alliance Fund

 Meet Our Grantees

-We are thrilled to announce that on August 28, 2020, a first round of grants was awarded from the African American Alliance Fund.
+We are thrilled to announce that grants have been awarded from the African American Alliance Fund.
 A review committee was assembled to review select proposals for funding based on the priority areas of education, health, human services, economic development and civic engagement.
-Three organizations were selected for initial grants.
+To date, four organizations have been selected for grants.

 100 Black Men of Orange County strives to empower the African American community by providing focused, effective, participatory leadership.
 Their grant will support their Passport to the Future program, which serves African American males from 6th through 12th grade, providing mentorship, cultural appreciation and college preparation with an emphasis on STEM.